orthecreedence/runcl/README.md

     CFG_IMAGE  : Image file to load by default.
     CFG_HEAP   : Default heap size (bytes).
     CFG_STACK  : Default stack size (bytes).
-    CFG_RLWRAP : If 1, will load rlwrap (if it exists), otherwise will start normally.

 This is really just a simple bash script, so variables are set just like in
 bash:

-    preferred=ccl64
+    preferred=ccl64 sbcl
-	CFG_RLWRAP=

-This says "my preferred implementation is CCL 64-bit, and don't use the `rlwrap` command when starting."
+This says "my preferred implementation is CCL 64-bit, if tht isn't available, use SBCL."

 Implementations
 ---------------